 The stars had a music of their own,

-quite different from that of others,
+quite different from that of the others,

-yet it was no classical music,
+yet it was no pop music,

 it was real.